Carlton W. Reeves: Jackson Women's Health Org. v. Dobbs

+Subsequently, the Supreme Court accepted Dobbs v.
+Jackson Women's Health Organization.

-Jamison v McClendon
+Jamison v.
+McClendon

 On August 4, 2020, Reeves wrote an opinion upholding the grant of qualified immunity in a case against a Richland, Mississippi police officer.
 The opinion stated that the two-hour traffic stop of Clarence Jamison by Officer Nick McClendon should have resulted in a Fourth Amendment violation, but he was limited to uphold prior decisions by the US Supreme Court.
 Reeves' ruling gives a history of minority deaths that have occurred over the decades, and argues that the doctrine of qualified immunity must be done away with.
 Austin Sarat, writing in Justia, compares Reeves' opinion to "great dissents written by Supreme Court justices".
 CNN quotes a portion of the opinion: